Nathan-Roll1/PerceptualAdaptation/preregistration.md

 ## Predictions
 1. Adaptation will be strongest for talker-specific conditions
 2. Some single-talker conditions will show cross-talker generalization
-3. Blank position will interact with speaker intelligibility, with end-position blanks showing steeper accuracy declines for harder-to-understand speakers
+3. Function words and high-frequency words will show higher accuracy across all conditions
+4. Word accuracy will show a U-shaped pattern across sentence positions, with beginning and end words showing higher accuracy than middle words
-4. Human and ASR difficulty patterns will be moderately correlated (r = 0.4-0.6)
+5. Human and ASR difficulty patterns will be moderately correlated (r = 0.4-0.6)